Gankra/abi-cafe/docs/src/kdl-script/types/primitives.md

-# KDLScript primitive types
+# primitive types

-There are various builtin primitives, such as:
+There are various builtin primitives in KDLScript, such as:

 * integers - fixed width integers
     * `i8`, `i16`, `i32`, `i64`, `i128`, `i256`